rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 `sudo dpkg -i bat-musl_0.24.0_amd64.deb`  # adapt version number and architecture

-!!! attention
+!!! warning
      If you install bat this way, please note that the executable may be installed as batcat instead of bat (due to a name clash with another package).
-I have not ever had this happen.
+Although I have not ever had this happen.

 If this happens, you can set up a bat -> batcat symlink or alias to prevent any issues that may come up because of this and to be consistent with other distributions: